ScholarshipsApply online »

 I. In Person Audition

-All applicants are strongly encouraged to attend one of our Performing Arts Scholarship Audition Days.
-The audition dates for Fall 2015 admission are on Saturday November 22, 2014, and February 7, 2015.
+All applicants are strongly encouraged to attend our Performing Arts Scholarship Audition Day.
+The audition date for Fall 2015 admission is on February 7, 2015.
 If you choose to audition in person, you will be contacted by the department to schedule your audition time once your application is received.

-For applicants who cannot attend one of the Audition Days, but still wish to audition in person, please contact Nicole Hovland (firstname.lastname@example.org) to schedule an alternate audition date.
+For applicants who cannot attend the Audition Day, but still wish to audition in person, please contact Nicole Hovland (firstname.lastname@example.org) to schedule an alternate audition date.

 1. Instrumental (Strings, Winds, Percussion)